BerenMillidge/origins_information_seeking_exploration/README.md

 # origins_information_seeking_exploration
-Code for the numerical example in the paper: "Understanding the origin of information-seeking exploration in probabilistic objectives for control"
+Code for the numerical example in the paper: **"Understanding the Origin of Information-Seeking Exploration in Probabilistic Objectives for Control"**
+Running this code should reproduce the plots for Figure 1.
+Requires Julia.